 SECTION 3.1.
 The Board shall appropriate adequate funds in the school’s annual approved budget to support and promote professional development opportunities for each of its board members and to satisfy the provisions of this policy.

-Board Conduct Model Policy
+Board Conduct Policy

 The Board of The Leadership School adopts the following policy, effective on the date of adoption by the Board.